Loading...

 PDF is a platform independent file format from Adobe.
 You can use the PDFs of your emails for your lawyer.
 Or you could put the PDFs on iCloud or a document management system.

-Each data format has their own options.
-The location of the archive for Filemaker, the Internal Database and PDF.
-For Filemaker and PDF you can tell the app if you want to archive the attachments or not.
-PDF has some options for the filename.
+Each archive format has their own options.
+The location of the archive for the Internal Database, MBOX and PDF.
+For PDF you can tell the app if you want to archive the attachments or not.
+PDF also has some options for the filename.
 But these you had better check in the rest of the manual.

 That's it for today.
 Tomorrow we are going to look at archiving from email clients versus IMAP accounts.

-We had a look at the difference between archive and backup in mail 1.
-The topic of mail 2 was where you want to end up your emails.
+We had a look at the difference between archive and backup in email 1.
+The topic of email 2 was where you want to end up your emails.
 Today we are going to have a look at what you can archive.

 Mail Archiver allows you to archive from email clients or IMAP accounts.
 Which is better?